liupei991227/Engineering_of_ML_systems_2024/mlflow.md

 # Permanently delete MLflow experiments.
-Even though you delete an MLflow experiment on the UI, the experiment still exists in the PostgreSQL database used by MLflow.
-This will cause errors when you want to create an experiment or record runs under an experiment that has the same name as the experiment you deleted on the UI.
+Even though you delete an MLflow experiment from the UI, the experiment still exists in the PostgreSQL database used by MLflow.
+This will cause errors when you want to create an experiment or record runs under an experiment that has the same name as the experiment you deleted from the UI.
 To permanently delete an experiment, the following steps are required:

 Keep a note of the ID of the experiment you want to delete, then delete the experiment in the UI.